openeuler-mirror/docs/content/en/docs/Administration/configuring-the-web-server.md

 >If the running Nginx server functions as a secure server, a password is required after the system is started.
 The password is an encrypted private SSL key.

 #### Stopping the Service
--   Run the following command to stop the httpd service:
+-   Run the following command to stop the Nginx service:

     ```
     # systemctl stop nginx